Finding a Train Route in Tokyo - Route Planners

 JORUDAN Japan Transit Planner

-Just enter your departure and arrival stations, choose departure or arrival time, and check the results.
+Enter your departure and arrival stations, select your departure or arrival time, and view the results.
+You can sort routes by fastest, easiest, or cheapest option, making it great for quick planning.

 NAVITIME for Japan Travel